Unity-Technologies/EntityComponentSystemSamples/Docs/examples/baking.md

 {
     public override void Bake(MyAuthoring authoring)
     {
+        var entity = GetEntity(TransformUsageFlags.Dynamic);

-        // To do this, use the functions that the Baker provides to access other components, instead of the ones provided by GameObject:
+        // To do this, use the functions that the Baker provides to access other components instead of the ones provided by GameObject:
         // In the same way, if you access data from an asset, you need to create a dependency for it, so the Baker reruns if the asset changes.
-        // We want to rebake if anything changes in the mesh itself
+        // We want to re-bake if anything changes in the mesh itself.

-        var transform = GetComponent<Transform>(authoring.otherGO);
+        var transform = GetComponent<LocalTransform>(authoring.otherGO);
         DependsOn(authoring.mesh);

-        AddComponent(new MyComponent
+        AddComponent(entity, new MyComponent
         {
             A = authoring.mesh.vertexCount,
-            B = transform.position.x,
+            B = transform.Position.x,
             Prefab = GetEntity(authoring.prefab)   // to register and convert Prefabs, call `GetEntity` in the baker:
         });
     }